siddhartha-gadgil/DeptWeb/_seminars/2021/2021-03-31-agnieszka-hejna.md

 The results listed above turn out to be useful tools in studying harmonic analysis in Dunkl setting.
 We will discuss this kind of applications in the second part of the talk.
-We will focus on a version of the classical H\"ormander's multiplier theorem proved in joint work with Dziubanski (2019).
+We will focus on a version of the classical Hormander's multiplier theorem proved in joint work with Dziubanski (2019).
 If time permits, we will discussed how our tools can be used to for studying singular integrals of convolution type or Littlewood–Paley square functions in the Dunkl setting.